jmcooper/angular-hogwarts-tdd-kata/README.md

 ``cd angular-hogwarts-tdd-kata``

 You have two ways of running through this kata:
-  1. Using the Express.js webserver and the Karma test runner inside ``Chrome``
+  1. Using the ``Express.js`` webserver and the Karma test runner inside Chrome.
   2. Using plain files inside Firefox.